danielharrell/SumLect2015/Lost_Idea_LA.md

 to a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.

 But one might also say, or at least suspect, that this curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
 For the liberal arts were traditionally learned by the few rather than the many---the leisured few, in that sense already free from servitude.
 The education they received, then, was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
 And the same might be suspected of any content.
 For in what sense could we be freed by it, rather than bound to it?
 What distinguishes content, so-called, from dogma, or doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?

+### Content is not enough
-There are more specific reasons, however, to suspect that a truly liberal education has no content.
-Perhaps the most pressing comes from the perceived threats to liberal education, which leaving headlines aside, can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and any choice against liberal education the answer to a question never asked.
+There are more specific reasons, however, to wonder if a truly liberal education has any content.
+Perhaps the most pressing comes from the perceived threats to liberal education, which, leaving headlines aside, can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and a choice against liberal education the answer to a question never asked.
 Against all this, the first thing we might think to say is that answers are not enough, results are not enough, content is not